-Lori Vish Stearns graduated from Penn State University with a Masters of Education Degree in Health Education and is completed Duquesne University’s Master of Science in Leadership and Professional Advancement in 2017.
+Lori Vish Stearns graduated from Penn State University with a Masters of Education Degree in Health Education and completed Duquesne University’s Master of Science in Leadership and Professional Advancement in 2017.
 Lori has more than 25 years of experience in voluntary and public health agency fields which include holding leadership positions at the University of Pittsburgh with the National Surgical Adjuvant Breast and Bowel Project/Breast Cancer Prevention Trial, and American Cancer Society.
 Lori is a qualified professional with an established track record promoting awareness and prevention of chronic disease and other emerging health risks.
 Lori makes quality a priority and encourages a future in which Keystone Wellness Programs demonstrates its commitment to public health on many levels.
 She shares a renewed passion with skilled health educators, encouraging them to pursue projects related to their unique skills and interests.

 Since taking over leadership, Lori is most proud of the accomplishments of the agency staff including developing several new collaborations such as those with the Beaver County Office on Aging, Gamblers Anonymous, Lanie’s Hope, Community College of Beaver County, Temple University, Slippery Rock University, and Not One More Pittsburgh Chapter, and a recent election to the GPNP (Greater Pittsburgh Nonprofit Partnership)